anxaaa/Ulber-Projekt-Webseite/README.md

 3. double click the downloaded file to open the installer and follow the instructions on your screen

 ## How to open the website:
-_!
-This doesn't work on your phone_
+_This doesn't work on your phone!_

 1. save this repository in your local storage